- Online ServicesPay Fines, Calendars...

 - How can I make my payment?

-Payments may be made by mail or in person.
+Payments may be made online, by mail, or in person.
+There is a service fee on all credit/debit card payments.

-To pay in person, you may appear at 275 First Street, Woodland during our normal business hours.
+To pay in person, you may appear at 1000 Main Street, Woodland during our normal business hours.

 To pay by mail, send your payment to: